Parkerba/NeverLate/README.md

 - - swipe left to delete the event and cancel the scheduled notification
 - - tap to present a detail view where you can edit the event information!

+Finally: This application is a work in progress, feel free to leave me constructive feedback at parkera13@gmail.com thanks!